ricard0lopes/Portswigger-Academy/Sql-Injection/5-Blind-SQL-Injection.md

 ![5](https://user-images.githubusercontent.com/57036558/77022212-e9f37b80-6980-11ea-96ac-b146f81713d2.png)

 We can notice by the of the response that it changes once our payload injected the number 6, meaning that the lenght of the password is bigger than 5 but not bigger than 6, therefore it has 6 characters.
 So now we know the lenght of the password, we need to find the actual characters it contains.
-To do this we change the cookie to `TrackingId=x'+UNION+SELECT+'a'+FROM+users+WHERE+username='administrator'+AND+substring(password,1,1)='a'--`, change the payload type to "Cluster bomb" and select the first "1" and "a" as the payload markers.
+To do this we change the cookie to `TrackingId=x'+UNION+SELECT+'a'+FROM+users+WHERE+username='administrator'+AND+substring(password,1,1)='a'--`, change the payload type to "Cluster bomb" and select the first "1" and "a" in `substring(1,1)='a'` as the payload markers.
 Then for the first payload we add a range of 1-6 and for the second from a-z.
 The rest of the process is like the previous method.
 We hit "Start attack" and wait for a response to tell us the password characters:

 ```
 password: tyhmpe